 By default, Compose reads two files, a docker-compose.yml and an optional docker-compose.override.yml file.
-As shown in Figure 6-11, when you are using Visual Studio and enabling Docker support, Visual Studio also creates an additional docker-compose.vs.debug.g.yml file for debugging the application, you can take a look at this file in folder obj\Docker\ in the main solution folder.
+As shown in Figure 6-11, when you are using Visual Studio and enabling Docker support, Visual Studio also creates an additional docker-compose.ci.build,yml file for you to use from your CI/CD pipelines like in VSTS.